ove/ove-docs/docs/INSTALLATION.md

 ### Compiling source code for a Docker environment

 This approach currently works only for Linux and MacOS environments.
-The `build.sh` script corresponding to each repository can be found under the top most folder of the cloned or downloaded repository or within a `packages/PACKAGE_NAME` folder corresponding to each package.
+The `build.sh` script corresponding to each repository can be found under the top most directory of the cloned or downloaded repository or within a `packages/PACKAGE_NAME` directory corresponding to each package.

 The `build.sh` script can be executed as: